 But regardless of what brought them here, every student’s story is one of someone

 impacted by Austin Peay’s mission to find the leader in everyone.

 We invite you to meet some of Austin Peay’s past and current students, and discover

 As a community of creators, critical thinkers and performers, our students challenge

 the status quo.
 They bring a unique perspective to their medium and create new experiences

-they were more than happy to help, or find help for me.”
+of thing, and they were more than happy to help, or find help for me.”